Testing of Deep Reinforcement Learning Agents with Surrogate Models: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) is a learning paradigm in which an agent interacts with the environment to complete a given task.
 Learning is driven by a reward signal returned to the agent by the environment.
 The ultimate goal of an agent is to learn a policy, i.e., a way to act in each environment state, that maximizes the amount of reward the agent earns in its lifetime.
-The first RL algorithms were tabular~\cite{rlbible} and could solve toy tasks and play simple games.
-With the advent of Deep Learning (DL), new algorithms (called Deep RL, or DRL for short) were proposed, which could solve more difficult tasks and deal with complex environment states (e.g., images)~\cite{dqn}.
+The first RL algorithms were tabular~\cite{rlbible} and could handle tasks with finite and small environment states.
+With the advent of Deep Learning (DL), new algorithms (called Deep RL, or DRL for short) were proposed, which could deal with complex environment states (e.g., images)~\cite{dqn}.

 DRL has recently been applied in many practical contexts.
 An example is personalization, i.e., the problem of customizing a service to the needs of a particular user.
 For instance, Netflix uses DRL to choose which movie artwork to show to a user in order to maximize engagement~\cite{netflix-artwork-personalization}.
 Similarly, Microsoft developed Personalizer~\cite{microsoft-personalizer}, a service developers can use for content recommendation and ad placement.
 Meta proposed Horizon~\cite{facebook-horizon, facebook-reagent} (also called ReAgent), an open source applied DRL platform, employed to deliver personalized notifications to their users, replacing the previous system based on supervised learning.